vle-forge/packages/vle.extension.decision/doc/decision.md

 ## Resource Management

-A resource is defined by a Id and categories.
+A resource is defined by an Id and categories.
 To define the available resources of the knowledge base a single method **addResources** is provided.

 Be aware that ressources have to be defined before loading plans.

-Example of a resource definition inside a Agent that does inherit from a KnowedgeBase class:
+Example of a resource definition inside the source code of an Agent that does inherit from a KnowedgeBase class:
 ```
 addResources("farmworker", "Bob");
 addResources("farmworker", "Bill");